-Potential IPFs from the proposed activities that could cause impacts to wetlands include accidents and discarded trash and debris.
+IPFs from the proposed activities that could cause impacts to wetlands include accidents and discarded trash and debris.

 Accidents: It is unlikely that an oil spill would occur from the proposed activities (refer to Item 5, Water Quality).
-Due to the distance from shore (215 miles) and the response capabilities that would be implemented, no impacts are expected.
+Due to the distance from shore (141 miles) and the response capabilities that would be implemented, no impacts are expected.
 The activities proposed in this plan will be covered by LLOG's Regional OSRP (refer to information submitted in Appendix H).

-Discarded trash and debris: There will only be a limited amount of marine debris, if any, resulting from the proposed activities.
+Discarded trash and debris: Trash on the beach is recognized as a major threat to the enjoyment and use of beaches.
+There will only be a limited amount of marine debris, if any, resulting from the proposed activities.
 Operators are prohibited from deliberately discharging debris as mandated by MARPOL-Annex V, the Marine Plastic Pollution Research and Control Act, and regulations imposed by various agencies, including the United States Coast Guard (USCG) and the Environmental Protection Agency (EPA).